Volunteers say Jokowi did not stop ministers from testifying at Constitutional Court - ExBulletin

 “'Please testify, I will not obstruct or participate in the cover-up, I will just open everything up to make it clear,' (that's what) the president said,” Silfester said , repeating what Jokowi had told him during the meeting.

-Silfester made this known in a written statement in Jakarta on Tuesday evening after meeting President Jokowi at the Bogor Palace, West Java, on Tuesday for discussions.
+Silfester made this known in a written statement in Jakarta on Tuesday evening after meeting President Jokowi at the Bogor Palace, West Java, for discussions on Tuesday.

 Silfester admitted to having a one-on-one conversation with President Jokowi for an hour and a half, starting at 10:00-11:30 WIB.